Stop Procrastinating: Features

-The software allows users to set a time from one minute to 24 hours and then chose one of three options to block the internet for the time period they have selected.
+The software allows users to set a time from 1 minute to 24 hours and then choose one of three options to block the internet for the time period they have selected.
 One option allows users to block the internet connection completely but reconnect to the internet by restarting the computer before the time is completed, while a second option prevents users getting back online until the time is up, even if they restart.
 The software offers a third option called a blacklist, where users can list websites they wish to block, thus still having access to the internet connection, except for the websites they have listed.
 It was set up by a group of freelance writers and programmers who claim they needed to develop a tool to help cut online distraction.
 The application is described as helping students, writers, self-employed workers, businesses, office workers, and teenagers who want to block the internet in order to complete their homework, and as a parental control.

 Stop Procrastinating was originally called Webtrate, but changed its name to Stop Procrastinating in November 2014.